 65. All players, including substitute goaltenders, must be outfitted in an approved league uniform, as determined by TNHC.
 All uniforms must be supplied by TNHC or approved by TNHC.
 The team jerseys must be the same colour and the numbers on the back must be unique and permanently attached.
 Taped numbers are not allowed due to safety reasons.
 In case of a jersey colour conflict, the home team is responsible to resolve the conflict.
-All teams are encouraged to have home and away uniforms in order to minimize jersey conflicts.
+To minimize jersey conflicts, all teams are encouraged to have home and away uniforms.